-NBA Rumors: Brandon Ingram, Lonzo Ball & Kentavious Caldwell-Pope Key To Lakers’ Acquisition of Anthony Davis
+NBA Rumors: Brandon Ingram, Lonzo Ball & Kentavious Caldwell-Pope Key To Lakers’ Acquisition Of Anthony Davis

-A year since they assumed front office roles, Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka have fulfilled their promise to bring a superstar in Los Angeles with the acquisition of the best basketball player on the planet, LeBron James, in the recent free agency.
-However, that is just the start for the Purple and Gold as Johnson and Pelinka are still planning to chase another big name who can help James carry the Lakers to the NBA Finals and add another championship banner at Staples Center.
+A year after they assumed front office roles, Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka have fulfilled their promise to bring a superstar in Los Angeles with the acquisition of LeBron James in the recent free agency.
+However, that is just the start for the purple and gold as Johnson and Pelinka are still planning to chase another big name who can help James carry the Lakers to the NBA Finals and add another championship banner at Staples Center.

 The Lakers purposely filled their roster with one-year contracts to maintain their salary cap flexibility for the summer of 2019 where several NBA superstars like Kevin Durant, Kawhi Leonard, Klay Thompson, Jimmy Butler, Kyrie Irving, Kemba Walker, DeMarcus Cousins, and DeAndre Jordan are expected to become unrestricted free agents.
 Aside from the free agency market, the Lakers also have a plethora of trade assets to engage in a blockbuster trade before the February NBA trade deadline.

-As of now, one of the players who is topping the list of the Lakers’ potential trade targets is Anthony Davis of the New Orleans Pelicans.
-Davis is currently focused on helping the Pelicans make a huge impact in the deep Western Conference, but rumors and speculations continue to circulate that the All-Star center could soon leave New Orleans.
-In a potential deal with the Pelicans, the Lakers will be needing to give up some of their young players, and according to a Twitter post by Brandon Robinson of Scoop B, Brandon Ingram will be the center of the trade package to acquire Anthony Davis from New Orleans.
+As of now, one of the players who is topping the list of Lakers potential trade targets is Anthony Davis of the New Orleans Pelicans.
+Davis is currently focused on helping the Pelicans make a huge impact in the deep Western Conference, but rumors and speculation continue to circulate that the All-Star center could soon leave New Orleans.
+In a potential deal with the Pelicans, the Lakers will need to give up some of their young players, and according to a Twitter post by Brandon Robinson of Scoop B, Brandon Ingram will be the center of the trade package to acquire Anthony Davis from New Orleans.

 Report: Anthony Davis trade to Lakers been 'in the works for years' https://t.co/pvX5LjZPCT can teams like New Orleans get better and compete if Stars are always going to the west coast or to the hotter sexier team